SimonKO9/simonko-dev-blog/blog/content/posts/k8s/argo-helm-ecr-external-secrets.md

 ---
-title: "How to deploy Helm charts stored in private ECR with Argo CD?"
+title: "Deploying Helm Charts from ECR with ArgoCD: Automating ECR Credential Rotation with ESO"
-date: 2025-07-21
+date: 2025-08-17
 draft: false
 ShowToc: true
 tags: ["gitops", "kubernetes", "argocd", "helm", "ecr"]
-description: "A practical guide to deploying Helm charts from a private ECR repository with ArgoCD with help of External Secrets."
+description: "A practical guide to deploying Helm charts from a private ECR repository with ArgoCD, using External Secrets Operator to automate ECR credential rotation."
 ---

 ## Introduction